 EIGRP vs OSPF - it's a debate as old as networking itself.
 Whether you're a seasoned network engineer or just starting out, understanding the differences between these two protocols is crucial to building a reliable and efficient network.

 The automatic and dynamic exchange of routing information between routers is made possible by routing protocols.
 As different networks are implemented in different ways, many routing protocols are available, each with its own set of advantages and disadvantages.
 Enhanced Interior Gateway Routing Protocol (EIGRP) and Open Shortest Path First (OSPF) are two of the most widely deployed routing protocols currently.
-EIGRP vs. OSPF will give a better understanding of both routing protocols.
+EIGRP vs OSPF will give a better understanding of both routing protocols.

-In this blog, we are going to talk about the differences between OSPF and EIGRP.
+In this blog, we are going to talk about the difference between OSPF and EIGRP.
 We will be comparing both protocols based on the category they both fall into, how they are different on the basis of their metrics, their Administrative Distance, their timers, and load balancing.
 So let's get started and understand the differences between these two AMAZING routing protocols.

 You should also check out our CCNP ENCOR Course, which is currently available at great discount.

-- Path Vector
+- Shortest Path First Algorithm